anuveyatsu/vega-v3/README.md

 <script src="https://gist.github.com/anuveyatsu/4b18a92b7ad805a4459702cf2cba02d4.js"></script>

-To use "Vega Graph Specification" `specType` inside `views` attribute should be set to `vega` - line 39.
+To use "Vega Graph Specification" `specType` inside `views` attribute should be set to `vega` - line 37.
 You can use almost the same specifications inside `spec` attribute, that are used for setting the vega graphs.
+Only difference is that in `data` property, all `url` and `path` attributes are moved out.
+Instead of that, `source` attribute is used to reference a dataset - line 44.

 Outside of `spec` attribute there are some other important parameters to note: